neatysoopaulgithub/professionalwebsite/README.md

 Video demo: https://photos.app.goo.gl/7GFz4tiuuAnsjXCF6

 The quality may appear lower on Google photos initially.
-If it is given a short while to fully load it will play in high definition.
+If given a short while to fully load it will play in high definition.

 *Source code has changed and is in the process of being updated